FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 The value of this field is used to construct paths for vault secrets and artifacts.

 ## slack_channel
 The optional field `slack_channel` can be set to enable a notification when any of the tasks fail.
-Must be a quoted string starting with `#`.
+Must be a quoted as `#` is the mark of a comment in YAML.

 Schema
 ```yaml